How to Start Your Own LLC in Wyoming - Complete Guide

 Single-Member LLCs

-Taxed as sole proprietorships by default, with income reported on Schedule C. Members are responsible for self-employment taxes.
+They default as sole proprietorships and declare income under Schedule C. Members are subject to self-employment tax.

 Multi-Member LLCs